Notice (Board of Regents Policy Manual 22.214.171.124)

 Feedback to Faculty Members

 It is important for the Faculty member to receive feedback regarding the assessments involved.
 The appropriate person for the individual Faculty member to receive this feedback is from the Unit Head(s).
 The Unit Head shall receive a copy of the recommendations prepared by each committee and by all other administrators with direct responsibility for reviewing the candidate, including the Dean (for those units where the Dean does not serve as the Unit Head), the Provost, and the President.
-The Unit Head shall review each recommendation, including his/her own, with the candidate, and counsel the candidate appropriately.
+The Unit Head shall review each recommendation, including their own, with the candidate, and counsel the candidate appropriately in a scheduled conference.